These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 Page elements that are too close together, poor viewport settings, and other issues will appear here.
 You can click on the arrows to the right for more detail on each error found.

 The third main section of Search Console is the Google Index section.
-It’s divided into four sub-sections.
+It’s divided into these four sub-sections:

-It shows you how many URLs from your site have been added to Google’s search index.
+This shows you how many URLs from your site have been added to Google’s search index.
 If you click on the advanced tab, you can also see if your robots.txt file is blocking any URLs and whether any URLs have been removed.
-Data is for the past year.
+All of the data is for the past year.

 I believe the spike in the screenshot below was because I switched my site to HTTPS, forcing an increase in pages to crawl.

-As we saw in Step 5 above, Fetch as Google lets you see how Google renders your site.
+As I mentioned previously, Fetch as Google lets you see how Google renders your site.

 The robots.txt tester shows you how Google sees that file, and it allows you to check if you are blocking the crawler in any way.

-As we saw in Step 4, Sitemaps lets you submit sitemaps to Google so its bots know where all your links are.
+As we learned earlier, Sitemaps lets you submit sitemaps to Google so its bots know where all your links are.

 I’ve found Google Search Console to be an invaluable tool for managing and troubleshooting all aspects of my site’s search listing.